lwang-astro/PeTar/README.md

    ```

    The tree force and neighbor search functions using Fugaku A64FX instruction set are supported now.
-   Notice tha in Fugaku supercomputer, the configure only work on the running nodes.
+   Notice that in Fugaku supercomputer, the configure only work on the running nodes.
    Users should launch an interactive job to configure and compile the code.

 6. Use GPU (CUDA)